trueheart78/trueheart78.com/games.md

 ## Playing

-1. Yakuza 0 (PS4)
+1. Earthbound (SNES)
-  - It's rad.
+  - It's been over 20 years.
+  - It still holds up.
-1. God of War Collection (Vita)
+1. God of War 1 - God of War Collection (Vita)
-  - Playing the first game.
+  - Playing through the first game.
 1. Persona 4 Dancing All Night (Vita)
   - It's about time.